HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 The identity verification level performed to establish matching attributes is another meaningful piece of information to convey in a transaction; for an example of how to include level of identity and authentication assurance in an OpenID Connect user profile, see the section on [Digital Identity].

-When attributes like email address and telephone number are verified as associated with a patient, that information helps to bootstrap new portal account creation and (later) account recovery.
+When attributes like email address and telephone number are verified as associated with a patient, that information helps to bootstrap new account creation and (if needed) account recovery.

 An API from USPS may be helpful in verifying individual street addresses in future versions of this IG.